About Ward 21

 What we’re working on:

 In recent years, the City of Ottawa has taken on a worrying amount of debt.
-With inflation stubbornly high and interest rates rising, our City’s budget is at risk of being further squeezed – resulting in either higher taxes on residents or reduced services for our communities – unless serious effort is made to improve our public finances.
+With inflation stubbornly high and shaky interest rates, our City’s budget is at risk of being further squeezed – resulting in either higher taxes on residents or reduced services for our communities – unless serious effort is made to improve our public finances.

 If we can fix our City’s budget before the challenges introduced by debt, deficit, and interest payments become too large, we will save greatly in the long term.
 These savings can go directly back into other vital priorities for our communities.